 POLICY

-The Covered Entity shall select and implement policies and procedures to safeguard all facilities, systems, and equipment used to store EPHI against unauthorized physical access, tampering, or theft.
+The Covered Entity shall select and implement policies and procedures to safeguard all facilities, systems, and equipment used to store ePHI against unauthorized physical access, tampering, or theft.

 Maintenance should be contacted for repairs.
 Covered Entity shall document and manage repairs and modifications to the physical security components of the facility.